om-mani-padme-hum/muddy/README.md

 ## Latest Changes

+* Added mobile instance and prototype editing in game
+* Ability to create exits in game
+* Added elemental properties to characters
+* Added help and score commands, default help added, many more to do
 * Fixed bugs with capitalization and colors on new character logins
 * Ability to look at item details
 * Ability to edit item instances and prototypes in game